guildai/guildai/guild/tests/uat/packages-after-mnist-uninstall.md

 Here's the list of all packages matching `mnist`:

     >>> run("guild packages ls -a mnist")
-    pypi.mnist  0.2.1  Python utilities to download and parse the MNIST dataset
+    mnist  0.2.1  Python utilities to download and parse the MNIST dataset
     <exit 0>